Hosting and bandwidth provided by MacAce.net.

 For detailed comparison of the black and white color options, including some excellent points about glare and outdoor use, you also may find this video from DetroitBorg helpful to decide for yourself:

-Other than capacity and color, on basic terms, if price -- both upfront and ongoing -- is most important and/or you only intend to use the iPad in your wireless internet-equipped home or office (and the occasional coffee shop), the Wi-Fi only model is your best choice.
+Other than capacity and color, on basic terms, if price is most important and/or you only intend to use the iPad in your wireless internet-equipped home or office (and the occasional coffee shop), the Wi-Fi only model is your best choice.

-If you intend to use your iPad on-the-go and would find A-GPS support particularly valuable, and price is not an issue, either a GSM or CDMA equipped model would be ideal.
+If you intend to use your iPad on-the-go and would find A-GPS support particularly valuable, and price is less of an issue, either a GSM or CDMA equipped model would be ideal.
 In general, in the US, AT&T's GSM network has the reputation for being less reliable than Verizon's CDMA network, although AT&T's GSM network is faster.
-Which network is the better choice for you depends on its performance and reliability in your area.
+Of course, newer iPad models with 4G support are much faster, still.